-Conversational User Interfaces (CUIs), more commonly known as voice recognition tools or chatbots, have big implications for engagement professionals, and we should be excited – very excited.
+Conversational User Interfaces (CUIs), aka voice recognition tools or chatbots, have big implications for engagement professionals.
+And we should be excited – very excited.

-The question on my lips is not whether the rise of conversational interfaces can help us to engage, but how we can best use them to engage in meaningful ways.
+The question on my lips is not whether the rise of conversational interfaces can help us to engage, but how we can best use them to meaningfully engage.

-Who doesn’t love the idea of being able to speak to a computer or robot in ways that you would a human?
+Who doesn’t love the idea of being able to speak to a computer/robot in ways that you would a human?
 Having an actual conversation that is understood and responded to in human terms.

 It’s the common language of general conversation that make this form of artificial intelligence so appealing.

 Unlike Graphic User Interfaces (GUI), which require humans to learn the computer’s language by clicking on buttons and navigating around pages, conversation interfaces take very little effort from a human’s point of view, you just need to type or speak.